 A straightforward message here: Don't be a hero.

-If your ball is caught up gnarly rough, or trees impede the line to the green, a perfectly valid option is to chip out to your favourite yardage.
-The key is to get back in play, and you could still save your par.
+If your ball is caught up gnarly rough, or trees impede your line to the green, a perfectly valid option is to lay up to your favourite yardage.
+The key is to get back in play.

 Avoid the short side